Eyelid Surgery, Eyelid Lifts (Blepharoplasty)

 Non-Surgical Alternatives To Blepharoplasty

-For those considering eyelid surgery in Vancouver, there are several non-surgical alternatives that can be explored.
+For those considering eyelid surgery, there are several non-surgical alternatives that can be explored.

 One of the most popular is the use of injectables and fillers, such as Botox or Dysport, to reduce wrinkles and sagging skin around the eyes.
 These temporary treatments can provide an improvement in appearance that lasts for up to four months.